102 JAMZ SuperJam: SuperJam (2011)

 Vague mentions of SuperJam began to be heard the week of May 2.
 The on-sale date was announced as Friday, May 13.
-May 23, Waka Flocka Flame was announced as a "SuperJam headliner", with the news leaked earlier to station Hard Hittaz on Facebook and Twitter.
+May 23, Waka Flocka Flame was announced as a "SuperJam headliner", with the news leaked earlier to the station Hard Hittaz on Facebook and Twitter.
 A week later, both Travis Porter and Young Jeezy were confirmed, with similar advance notice given.
-June 6, the remaining acts were announced.
+On June 6, the remaining acts were announced.
 Friday night, June 17, at 7:30 PM, the SuperJam lineup featured, in order, Big Sean, YC (Yung Chris), Jeremih, Ace Hood, Lloyd, Travis Porter, Waka Flocka Flame and Young Jeezy.
 Two Mix Squad Battles (DJ Polo/DJ MC and DJ Deluxe/J-Flex) were featured between acts, as well.

 SuperJam (2012)

 102 JAMZ gave away the first SuperJam tickets in March for NCAA Tournament "Ball Bustin’ Brackets" predictions.
 In April, tickets to various area concerts “set up SuperJam season.”
-May 4, 102 JAMZ teased an upcoming announcement, to occur one week later.
+May 4, 102 JAMZ teased an upcoming announcement to occur one week later.
 Rick Ross, 2 Chainz, J. Cole, Wale, DJ Drama and Ca$h Out were named, with tickets to go on sale May 18.
 Social media leaks preceded each on-air announcement.

 Ticket giveaways began earlier than usual, with listeners responding to Rick Ross’ on-air "Mic Checks" in late May.
 Next, the audience was encouraged to listen for a series of "Super Songs" in order to win VIP tickets in the first 5 rows, including a number of front row tickets.
 In June, the station began giving away pairs of tickets every hour.
-The week of the show, VIP tickets were give away daily, on Fifth Row Monday, Fourth Row Tuesday, etc.
+The week of the show, VIP tickets were given away daily, on Fifth Row Monday, Fourth Row Tuesday, etc.

-The morning of the show, Friday, June 29, a record company executive called to inform the station that 2 Chainz’ father was in the hospital in critical condition and expected to pass away.
+The morning of the show, Friday, June 29, a record company executive called to inform the station that 2 Chainz’s father was in the hospital in critical condition and expected to pass away.
 Thus, 2 Chainz would not be performing at Super Jam.
 The radio station brought two giant sympathy cards for 2 Chainz and his family to the Greensboro Coliseum lobby, which were signed by hundreds of attendees before the show.
 102 JAMZ did an on-stage tribute during the show, asking for a moment of silence in his honor.
-A few days later 2 Chainz’ father died, with his son at his side.
+A few days later, 2 Chainz’ father died, with his son at his side.
 He subsequently called the station, offered his apologies for missing the show and spoke movingly about the love and support he was shown by his fans in North Carolina.
-Along with Rick Ross, J. Cole, Wale, DJ Drama and Ca$h Out, SuperJam 2012 featured special mixes by J-Flex, DJ Ern's Twerk Mix and a series of on-stage contests.
+Along with Rick Ross, J. Cole, Wale, DJ Drama, and Ca$h Out, SuperJam 2012 featured special mixes by J-Flex, DJ Ern's Twerk Mix and a series of on-stage contests.